Well over 90% of emails get junked. So why annoy so many people?

 While graymail is perfectly legitimate, unlike spam, because subscribers voluntarily subscribe and always have the option to unsubscribe, both can have the same undesired end result.

-This is why I have ceased using email marketing for my books, and have removed the subscription forms from all my sites.
+This is why I have ceased using email marketing for my books.

 However, links to related posts, which are at the end of the email do drive traffic to my blogs, so it’s a win-win.